 I see professionals ignoring their own Guidance often.
 Instead of tuning into what feels 'right' we run from thing to thing, from person to person, asking, “What do YOU think is best?
 This way?
 Or this way?”

-I re-remembered this important self motivation technique about my own Guidance after that meeting.
+re-remembered this important self motivation technique about my own Guidance after that meeting.
+If an

 opportunity, or some new information comes your way, and you think and feel – “Yes!
 That sounds great” - then chances are good that that action is a good one for you.